Bulgaria & Romania to join Schengen area in March

 Romanian Prime Minister Marcel Ciolacu confirmed the entry into the travel zone, stated that efforts would continue for full membership in the Schengen Area, and that the lifting of air and sea borders in 2024 is a result of long negotiations.

-Taoiseach Leo Varadkar has expressed his desire that Ireland should join the Shenghen area when issues with the Northern Ireland border are resolved.
+Taoiseach Leo Varadkar has expressed his desire that Ireland should join the Shenghen area when issues with the border with the six counties are resolved.

 Share.